Was Matthew Written AFTER A.D. 70?

 Latest Possible Date

-Scholars refer to the latest possible date that a document could have been written as its terminus ante quem (Latin, “limit before which”), and today scholars are agreed that Matthew was written before the beginning of the century.
+Scholars refer to the latest possible date that a document could have been written as its terminus ante quem (Latin, “limit before which”), and today scholars are agreed that Matthew was written before the beginning of the new century.

 We will not review the evidence for this in detail, but it is generally held that St. Ignatius of Antioch, who wrote around A.D.
 108, displays awareness of Matthew’s Gospel.